ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 	- [Minimum size subarray sum]
 	- [Contains duplicate - II]
 	- [K-Different pairs in an array]
+	- [Number of subsequences that satisfy the given sum condition]
 	- []
 5. [Math](#Math)
     - [Sieve of eratosthenes (Find prime numbers upto a given number)](#Math_SieveOfErast)